Creating Efficient Prospecting Through Salesforce

 Gift Officers may not receive the constituent event records in a timely fashion or may be lacking the historical data needed to make an informed ask.
 This caused inefficiency with the Gift Officers’ prospecting efforts.

 DHDAA was looking to create a HIPAA-compliant fundraising system that removes the barriers to their programs caused by the legacy system.
-To do so, they enlisted Cloud for Good to help implement Salesforce’s Nonprofit Success Pack, layered on top of Salesforce’s Health Cloud.
+To do so, they enlisted Cloud for Good to help implement Salesforce’s Nonprofit Success Pack, with Salesforce Shield to support HIPAA compliance for patient data.

 DHDAA was able to integrate their legacy system into Salesforce, pulling in high level giving history of their constituents.
 Data related to a contact now includes household information as well as clinical events, such as admission and discharge dates, and interest areas based on the physician with which they are aligned.
 For example, if the contact was seeing a cardiologist, they may be interested in cardiology.
 None of the constituent’s health data will be visible to the Major Gift Officers in this space, only the information the Major Gift Officers need in order to make an informed ask.